Formic acid: Chromatography

-Formic acid used as a volatile pH modifier in HPLC and capillary electrophoresis.
+Formic acid is used as a volatile pH modifier in HPLC and capillary electrophoresis.
 Formic acid is often used as a component of mobile phase in reversed-phase high-performance liquid chromatography (RP-HPLC) analysis and separation techniques for the separation of hydrophobic macromolecules, such as peptides, proteins and more complex structures including intact viruses.
 Especially when paired with mass spectrometry detection, formic acid offers several advantages over the more traditionally used phosphoric acid.

 Other uses

 Formic acid is also significantly used in the production of leather, including tanning (23% of the global consumption in 2009), and in dyeing and finishing textiles (9% of the global consumption in 2009) because of its acidic nature.
 Use as a coagulant in the production of rubber consumed 6% of the global production in 2009.

 Formic acid is also used in place of mineral acids for various cleaning products, such as limescale remover and toilet bowl cleaner.
 Some formate esters are artificial flavorings and perfumes.

 Formic acid application has been reported to be an effective treatment for warts.